iainm342/milestone-2/README.md

 Thank you to the following people:

-- My mentor Seun Owonikoko for her time, guidance and putting up with my "wobble" on our first mentor call...
+- My mentor Seun Owonikoko for her time, guidance and making things obvious...
 - The guys in the class of May 20 on Slack - always there for a chat when needed!
+    - special mentions to @nikkikobako, @Sara and @Pauld0051
 - My partner, Paul, for putting up with the growing obsession I have towards coding.

 [Back to Contents](#contents)